lelacerda/Halifax_Stanfield_weather_forecast/README.md

-# Capstone Project: Halifax Stanfield Airport Weather Forecast
+# Capstone Project: Weather evolution around Halifax area - from 1960 to 2023
 ## Objective:
 Make hourly predictions of the weather conditions based on meteorological parameters.